Oasis Rail Transit Open House materials are now available on the Oasis Rail Transit Public Involvement page of this

 - Redefining growth patterns to create walkable, mixed-use community spaces

-As part of the current Tier 2 study, the planning team has completed a comprehensive analysis of the 10 station locations originally proposed for the rail line in the 2006 Tier 1 Final Environmental Impact Statement (FEIS).
-Following the in-depth evaluation, seven stations have been recommended for development:
+As part of recent study efforts, the Planning Team evaluated the 10 station locations originally proposed for the rail line in the 2006 Tier 1 Final Environmental Impact Statement (FEIS).
+Based on the results obtained, seven stations are recommended for development:

 - Riverfront Transit Center (Downtown Cincinnati)